yunsi-goh/2023-AIAP-Technical-Assessment/README.md

    └── run.sh                       <--- executable bash script
 ```

-* NOTE: Due to time constraints, SVM model was not able to finish training.
+* NOTE: SVM model is still in the process of training.

 # Code flow